Discriminant: Homogeneity

 The discriminant is a homogeneous polynomial in the coefficients; it is also a homogeneous polynomial in the roots and thus quasi-homogeneous in the coefficients.

 The discriminant of a polynomial of degree n is homogeneous of degree 2n − 2 in the coefficients.
-This can be seen two ways.
+This can be seen in two ways.
 In terms of the roots-and-leading-term formula, multiplying all the coefficients by λ does not change the roots, but multiplies the leading term by λ.
 In terms of its expression as a determinant of a (2n − 1) × (2n − 1) matrix (the Sylvester matrix) divided by a_{n}, the determinant is homogeneous of degree 2n − 1 in the entries, and dividing by a_{n} makes the degree 2n − 2.

 The discriminant of a polynomial of degree n is homogeneous of degree n(n − 1) in the roots.
 This follows from the expression of the discriminant in terms of the roots, which is the product of a constant and $\binom{n}{2} = \frac{n(n-1)}{2}$ squared differences of roots.

 The discriminant of a polynomial of degree n is quasi-homogeneous of degree n(n − 1) in the coefficients, if, for every i, the coefficient of $x^i$ is given the weight n − i.
 It is also quasi-homogeneous of the same degree, if, for every i, the coefficient of $x^i$ is given the weight i.
 This is a consequence of the general fact that every polynomial which is homogeneous and symmetric in the roots may be expressed as a quasi-homogeneous polynomial in the elementary symmetric functions of the roots.